gansixeneh/FROG-2.0/wikidata-chat/backend/README.md

    **Configuration options:**

    - `GEMINI_API_KEY`: **Required**.
 Your Google Gemini API key.
-   - `ALWAYS_USE_GENERATE_SPARQL`: Optional (default: false).
-When set to "true", the agent will always use SPARQL generation for all queries, bypassing the verbalization approach.
    - `KAGGLE_USERNAME` & `KAGGLE_KEY`: Optional.
 Required only if using Kaggle models for SPARQL generation.
 6. Run database migrations: